 One important aspect of the investigations will be the suspending of our own adult knowledge about transformational processes in order to act as co-researchers with the children—resisting the temptation to give explanations.
 Instead, we want to know what children think.
 What are their theories?
 How can we help them to explore their theories and make adjustments in their thinking if necessary?

 As part of our professional development opportunities prior to the start of school, teachers, atelieristi and the pedagogista engaged in discussions and workshops related to transformation and to our experiences in Reggio Emilia in May, 2015.
 Subjects included: living organisms (plants and flowers and their transformation over time), the exploration of mark-making and story-telling, and color-mixing.
-We were very privileged to have Hirokazu Kosaka, Master Artist in Residence at the Japanese American Cultural and Community Center in Los Angeles, speak to us in August about Haiku—”simple” poems that we believe children are capable of understanding and composing.
-Teachers’ professional development regarding these topics will continue throughout the school year and also include play with microlandscapes and digital landscapes.
+We were very privileged to have Hirokazu Kosaka, Master Artist in Residence at the Japanese American Cultural and Community Center in Los Angeles, speak to us in August of 2016 about Haiku—”simple” poems that we believe children are capable of understanding and composing.
+Teachers’ professional development regarding these topics will continue throughout the school year.

 A continued subject of study this year will be children’s experience of time.
 We are wondering about “lived time,” “intuitive understanding,” “measuring time by action sequences,” and children’s belief that “everything has its own time” (Simms, 2008).
 The Child in the World (Simms, 2008) provides some very interesting proposals about the ways in which children experience time and we would like to use Simms’ perspective as a point of reference for our observations, interpretations and responses. –And, children’s experience of time might have a relationship with their thoughts about transformation.

-As we begin to shape curriculum at the start of the school year, it is important for parents to know that the teaching teams in each classroom work closely with the support teacher, the studio teacher(s) and the pedagogical coordinator (pedagogista).
+As we begin to shape curriculum at the start of the school year, it is important for parents to know that the teaching teams in each classroom work closely with the support teachers (, Lisette and Lindy), the studio teachers (Valeria, Nathalie, Summer and Craig) and the pedagogical coordinator (pedagogista–Nancy).
 Individuals and teams do not work in isolation.
 In this collaborative system of working, we attempt to balance the interests, skills, experience, talents, education background, observations and perspectives of each person on our faculty with those of colleagues.
 This approach to our educational project makes for increased breadth and depth in our understandings—and for some lively conversations after school.

 Each classroom team meets once a week with the atelierista and pedagogista—either as a separate classroom team or as a part of the age group team (e.g., Sunflower and Lavender or Cherry Blossom and Rosemary).
 Additionally, many informal discussions take place throughout the week for idea sharing and the exchange of observations about children. –Even some of the smallest details are decided upon and realized in a collaborative manner.